dsw7/n-Bridges/README.rst

         <img src="https://latex.codecogs.com/svg.latex?\textbf{r}=\textbf{q}\textbf{p}">
     </p>

-The satellites can be mapped to *H* by applying the quaternion operation,
+The satellites can be mapped to $H$ by applying the quaternion operation,

 .. raw:: html